tanshunyuan/build-my-own-x/wyagit/anki.md

 - What's the difference between a space and 0x00? space is the delimeter between a key-value pair, whereas 0x00 is a null byte that separates header from content
 - How is a tree object content formatted? [mode] space [path] 0x00 [sha-1]
 - What does a tree object represent?
 A folder/directory
 - What is a ref?
-It's a human-readable name that represent a object hash or other refs
+It's a human-readable name that represent a object hash/other refs/commits
 - What are the two type of refs in the contents of `.git/refs`?
 Indirect Reference & direct reference
 - What is a indirect reference?
-A ref referencing another ref.
-E.g. ref:path/to/other/ref
+A ref referencing another ref and it'll usually start with `ref: <path/to/other/ref>`
+    - E.g. ref: refs/remotes/origin/master
 - What is a direct reference?
-A ref with a SHA-1 object
+A ref with a SHA-1 object.
+    - E.g. 6071c08bcb4757d8c89a30d9755d2466cef8c1de
+- What happens when a indirect reference is used?
+It'll be recursively resolved to a direct reference (hash)
+- Where does refs live? `.git/refs/`
+- What is a tag and what is it used for?
+A tag is a ref, and it's name is user defined meant for identifying a commit for a release.
+E.g. v1.0.0
-- What is a tag?
-It's a ref.
+- What type of file is a ref stored as?
+A text file
 - What are the two types of tag?
 Lightweight tag (contains just a hash) & Tag objects (same format as a commit obj)
 - Where does tag live in .git? `.git/refs/tags`
 - Where does branches live in .git? `.git/refs/heads`